 2. They boost your magnesium

-That same cup of roasted pumpkin seeds also boasts 168 milligrams of magnesium, more than half of the 310 mg adult women should consume daily, according to the National Institutes of Health (NIH).
+That same cup of roasted pumpkin seeds also boasts 168 milligrams of magnesium, more than half of the 310-320 milligrams adult women should consume daily, according to the National Institutes of Health (NIH).
 The body needs magnesium for many processes, including regulating muscle and nerve function, blood sugar levels and blood pressure, plus making protein, bone and DNA.
 The NIH notes that people in the United States consistently have intakes of magnesium that are lower than recommended amounts.

 3. They pump up your potassium

 The body likes potassium for jobs such as helping muscles contract, regulating fluids, balancing minerals and maintaining blood pressure; it may also help reduce the risk of recurrent kidney stones and bone loss as the body ages.
-The Institute of Medicine of the National Academies of Science recommends that adults consume at least 4,700 milligrams of potassium every day, which is twice as much as most people get.
+The Institute of Medicine of the National Academies of Science recommends that adults consume at least 4,700 milligrams of potassium every day, which is twice as much as many people get.
 Pumpkin seeds are a notably rich source of this important mineral with 588 mg per cup.
 Compare that to the famous potassium source known as a banana — a medium one provides 422 mg.

 4. They bolster your immunity